atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ; '
 LI 100 .
 II ff’ **
-ill always kept up in an obicure corner of ii the country. — “In short, Mr. Selby, I lil “will to London, whether you like - lil t f.y no "
+ill always kept up in an obicure corner of ii the country. — In short, Mr. Selby, I lil will to London, whether you like - lil t f.y no "
 .
 It 01 no.
 ii;